Worth the Splurge? All About the Pros and Cons of Farmhouse Sinks

 Make sure you choose farmhouse kitchen sinks that can handle a lot of use.
 If you choose a material like solid marble, it will need to be sealed every year or so to keep it looking and functioning as new.

 One of the drawbacks of choosing a farmhouse sink is the installation process.
-Depending on how your kitchen is set up, you may have to alter the size and design of your countertops to accommodate the sink.
+Depending on how your kitchen is set up, you may have to alter the size and design of your countertops before the farmhouse sink installation.

 Farmhouse sinks are much deeper and wider than classic kitchen sinks.
 That means you'll likely need to cut your counters and the cabinets underneath to fit.
 Ideally, a new farmhouse sink should be installed as part of a total kitchen remodel.